zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/audit.md

 ---
 Name: Audit
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # Audit

 ## Description

 The EFE audit feature allows you to track changes of all modifications that happened in the database during the Bulk Operations.
-Also, it lets you create a history of who modified a table, what was an old value and a new value.
+Also, it lets you create a history of who modified a table, what the old value was and the new value was.

 ## Key Features

-- Allow getting a history of modification
+- Allow getting a history of modifications
 - Allow storing the history in a database or log file
 - Allow tracking who, what, when a modification occurred
 - Allow knowing what the old and the new value are